CIBC-Internal/python/Doc/library/os.path.rst

 .. function:: islink(path)

    Return ``True`` if *path* refers to a directory entry that is a symbolic link.
-   Always ``False`` if symbolic links are not supported.
+   Always ``False`` if symbolic links are not supported by the python runtime.

 .. function:: ismount(path)

    Return ``True`` if pathname *path* is a :dfn:`mount point`: a point in a file system where a different file system has been mounted.
-The function checks whether *path*'s parent, :file:`path/..`, is on a different device than *path*, or whether :file:`path/..` and *path* point to the same i-node on the same device --- this should detect mount points for all Unix and POSIX variants.
+On POSIX, the function checks whether *path*'s parent, :file:`path/..`, is on a different device than *path*, or whether :file:`path/..` and *path* point to the same i-node on the same device --- this should detect mount points for all Unix and POSIX variants.
+On Windows, a drive letter root and a share UNC are always mount points, and for any other path ``GetVolumePathName`` is called to see if it is different from the input path.

+   .. versionadded:: 3.4
+      Support for detecting non-root mount points on Windows.

-.. function:: join(path1[, path2[, ...]])
+.. function:: join(path, *paths)

    Join one or more path components intelligently.
-If any component is an absolute path, all previous components (on Windows, including the previous drive letter, if there was one) are thrown away, and joining continues.
-The return value is the concatenation of *path1*, and optionally *path2*, etc., with exactly one directory separator (``os.sep``) following each non-empty part except the last.
+The return value is the concatenation of *path* and any members of *\*paths* with exactly one directory separator (``os.sep``) following each non-empty part except the last, meaning that the result will only end in a separator if the last part is empty.
+If a component is an absolute path, all previous components are thrown away and joining continues from the absolute path component.

-   (This means that an empty last part will result in a path that ends with a separator.)
-Note that on Windows, since there is a current directory for each drive, ``os.path.join("c:", "foo")`` represents a path relative to the current directory on drive :file:`C:` (:file:`c:foo`), not :file:`c:\\foo`.
+   On Windows, the drive letter is not reset when an absolute path component (e.g., ``r'\foo'``) is encountered.
+If a component contains a drive letter, all previous components are thrown away and the drive letter is reset.
+Note that since there is a current directory for each drive, ``os.path.join("c:", "foo")`` represents a path relative to the current directory on drive :file:`C:` (:file:`c:foo`), not :file:`c:\\foo`.

 .. function:: normcase(path)